commitd/.github/.github/ISSUE_TEMPLATE/IDEA.md

 ---
 name: "📌 Idea"
 about: Concept to be decided and designed
-title: ''
+title: ""
-labels: 'idea'
+labels: "idea"
-assignees: ''
+assignees: ""
 ---

 **What are you trying to achieve?**